Master's in Counseling

 In addition, Walsh's Counseling & Human Development program has been involved in service to paraprofessionals in Gulu, Uganda since 2008.
 CHD graduate students work alongside faculty, conducting trainings focused on basic counseling skills, crisis intervention, self-care and trauma as a part of a Cross-Cultural Counseling elective course.
 Students consistently describe this global experience as rewarding and life changing.
 View photos from Uganda experiences here.

 The CHD program does not offer online courses.
 Many CHD courses have online course activities and at least one course is offered in a hybrid format with both online and on-campus modules.

 - Experienced faculty and small classes assure individual attention and encourage active participation.

-- Mental Health and School Counselingspecializations are accredited by the Council for Accreditation of Counseling and Relation Educational Programs (CACREP).
+- Clinical Mental Health and School Counseling specializations are accredited by the Council for Accreditation of Counseling and Relation Educational Programs (CACREP).

 - Several courses are available in an accelerated 8-week format to give students an opportunity to increase the pace of their degree path.

-- Walsh features a high-tech, on-site counseling center that where mental health counseling students see community clients, gaining critical hands-on learning opportunities while also serving the Walsh mission of service to others.
+- Walsh features a high-tech, on-site counseling center where mental health counseling students see clients from the Northeast Ohio community, gaining critical hands-on learning opportunities while also serving the Walsh mission of service to others.